SEL-ICS/NHS-Snowflake-CoP/T-SQL to Snowflake SQL/Snowflake Collation/README.md

 ### Performance Metrics

-These are performance times of how long it takes to collate tables, using the code, ranging from 1000 row count right up to 1 billion, for warehouses ranging from size XS to L
+These are performance times, in seconds, of how long it takes to collate tables, using the code, ranging from 1000 row count right up to 1 billion, for warehouses ranging from size XS to L

 | Row count     | COMPUTE_XS | COMPUTE_M | COMPUTE_LG  |
 |:-------------:|:----------:|:---------:|:-----------:|